seojuice

 Frequently Asked Questions

-Why do people say schema improves CTR?
+Why do so many SEO guides say schema improves CTR?

 Methodology